-(This is the classroom discussion guidance of Shane Doyle’s teaching unit, “Tribal Oral Traditions and Languages in the Plains Region of the Lewis and Clark Trail.”)
+(This is the classroom discussion guidance of Shane Doyle’s curricular unit, “Tribal Oral Traditions and Languages in the Plains Region of the Lewis and Clark Trail.”)

 These lessons rely heavily upon classroom discussion.
 There are many questions listed that are intended to engage students in active reflection on the topics presented.
 While teachers may employ many facilitating activities for discussion including small-group discussions, whole-class discussions, pair shares, etc., in addition to different discussion recording methods like word webs, post-it lists, graphic organizers, picture notes, etc., the end goal is to get students talking to each other on a more-than-superficial level in a way that engenders positive classroom communities through caring relationships.